 BATTERY LIFE: 4/5

 The two earbuds look identical, with each having a small button on its exterior.
 The right earbud's button is for power, Bluetooth pairing, answer/end call and play/ pause music.
 The left earbud's button is for activating your smartphone's voice assistant and muting the microphone.
 At the base of the left earbud is a micro-USB charging port.

 At the bottom of the right earbud are the volume up and volume down buttons.
 This placement allows one to easily adjust the music volume while jogging.

 In terms of audio quality, though, I find it to be mediocre at best.
 The open design means there is not much punch in its bass even if you crank up the volume.
 But you can hear the mids and highs clearly, though not in great detail.

 On the bright side, I did not encounter drops in the Bluetooth connection while streaming music from my smartphone during jogs.

-There were also no problems when making calls.
-My voice could be heard clearly by the other party, except when a vehicle zoomed past me.
+There are also no problems when making calls.
+My voice can be heard clearly by the other party, except when a vehicle zooms past me.